yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

         survey foot).
 The query needs to be on exact match.

-When ingesting data into OSDU, the original coordinates are used, and **data must be associated with a transformation to WGS 84**.
+When ingesting data into OSDU, the original "AsIngested" coordinates are used, and **data must be associated with a transformation to WGS 84**.
-Unless the data is already in WGS 84, **this requires a reference to a BoundCRS**.
+Unless the data is already in WGS 84, **this requires a reference to a BoundCRS** (BoundProjected or BoundGeographic2D).
 This is explained further in the section below.